neillturner/kitchen-puppet/provisioner_options.md

 https_proxy | nil | use https proxy when installing puppet, packages and running puppet puppet_logdest | nil | _Array_ of log destinations.
 Include 'console' if wanted

-Currently puppet_aio_redhat_url is defaulted to 'http://nightlies.puppetlabs.com/puppet-agent-latest/repos/el/6/PC1/x86_64/puppet-agent-1.0.0-1.el6.x86_64.rpm'
-but this will need to change when Puppet 4 has new nightlies builds or goes general release.

 ## Puppet Apply Configuring Provisioner Options